pedroaston/pkb/4_NOS/1_New_IP_Eng_Ways.md

 		- unified model keychain on 7.11.2
 		- ygot has a limitation regarding repeated namespaces ([issue](https://github.com/openconfig/ygot/issues/834))
 	- Tasks:
-		1. Create the normalized rpcs to be used for infra provision and other in unify/rpc
-		2. Understand where the mdm/controller's role is in validating oper/state in ippal-emulated-labs
+		1. Switch from list to map in json normalized (maybe after full isis state stuff)
+		2. Understand how to divide state and config
+		3. Add topology validation to IGPSegment validation (sh isis topology)
+		4. After provisoning_infra action add a wait for igp/mpls sync finished
-		3. We can have unify to marshall struct into json and yaml by having both annotations.
+		5. We can have unify to marshall struct into json and yaml by having both annotations.
 Check [here](https://stackoverflow.com/questions/19885162/xml-and-json-tags-for-a-golang-struct) for proper form.
 - [ippal-infra-templates](https://github.com/nosportugal/ippal-infra-templates)
 	- Goal: push our documentation to git, in order to have collaborative edition and versioning.
 	- Issues: